 Where do you get your website images from?

 One thing we all need for our websites is amazing images!
-In these days of short attention span and continuous scrolling, we need to make our content is visually pleasing and easy to absorb.
-So we start the hunt for the perfect pictures.
+In these days of short attention span and continuous scrolling, we need to make our content visually pleasing and easy to absorb.
+So we start the hunt for the pictures.

 Are you unintentionally an image thief?